pFransozi/cisco-CybersecurityEssentials/README.md

 [The sixth chapter](6.FiveNinesConcept.md) focus on to explain the concept of five nines, which is related to availability of the system and how to meet a high availability.
 Additionally, how organizations must be prepared to respond to an incident with procedures that they follow after an event occurs.
 Some topics are: basic concepts, design availability, asset identification, threat identification, risk analysis, single points of failure, redundancy, resilient design.

 [The seventh chapter](7.ProtectingACybersecurityDomain.md) focus on mainly how to protect a cybersecurity domain, which means secure networking, device hardening.

+[The eighth chapter](8.BecomingACybersecuritySpecialist.md) focus on how to become a cybersecurity specialist through the domains of information technology infrastructure and their security controls, the laws and cybersecurity requirements